 The programme welcomes and supports Academic Clinical Lecturers appointed to General Adult or Old Age through the Integrated Academic Training (IAT) partnerships and employed by Oxford University.
 Academic trainees will be supported by the Oxford University Clinical Academic School (OUCAGS) and close liaison between the clinical and academic schools ensures achievement of both academic and clinical excellence.
 Opportunities for locally funded academic clinical lecturers may also be available.

-In addition to support from CS’s, Es’s, DME’s and TPD’s, trainees have access to HEE led support via the Professional Support Unit.
+In addition to support from CS’s, ES’s, DME’s and TPD’s, trainees have access to NHSE led support via the Professional Support Unit.

 Training Sites General Adult and Older Adult Psychiatry: